15 Easy Ways to Make Sex Last (Much) Longer

-Making eye contact with your partner is a way of getting realtime sexual feedback and can be employed as a synchronizing signal.
+Making eye contact with your partner is a way of getting real-time sexual feedback and can be employed as a synchronizing signal.
 It’s also a gesture of respect, understanding, and interest, so more of it is highly likely to make sex not just longer but better for you and your partner.
-Take some moments to intentionally lock eyes and hold that mutual gaze or sexier engagement.
+Instead of worrying about how to last longer in bed, take a few moments to intentionally lock eyes and hold that mutual gaze or sexier engagement.
 At the very least, this eye contact will add some time to your routine.
 But you may also find that it helps you to connect with your partner in a more meaningful way.

 Talk to your partner.